HPInc/cloud_deployment_scripts/README.md

 ## dc-lb-cac-ws
 Same as dc-cac-ws, except the number of Connectors can be specified, and all the connectors are added to a Target Pool of a TCP Network Load Balancer.
+Auto- scaling is _not_ enabled.

+## dc-scale-cac-ws
+Same as dc-cac-ws, except the Connectors are deployed in a regional, auto- scaled managed instance group behind an HTTPS Load Balancer.

 ## dc-only
 A simple deployment of one Domain Controller, intended for testing Domain Controller operations.